 Reason 5: A Variety of Biomass Waste Streams Can Be Effectively Managed With Biochar

-Agriculture produces a variety of biomass waste streams that need to be disposed of.
-Because the biomass does not have sufficient value, producers use the cheapest way available to them to deal with it, burning it, or leaving it to decompose in large heaps in the case of manure.
+Agriculture and forestry operations produce a variety of biomass waste streams that need to be disposed of.
+Because the biomass does not have sufficient value, producers use the cheapest way available to them to deal with it, burning it, or leaving it to decompose in large heaps, as in the case of manure.

 In India alone, it is estimated that a billion tonnes of CO2 is released to the atmosphere annually from the burning of rice and wheat waste.
 Concentrations of livestock manure contaminate groundwater.
 Farmers work on very tight margins.
 They often don't have the resources to adopt environmentally beneficial practices on merit alone, even if they would like to.

-When biochar is used to manage agricultural waste streams, a triple-win opportunity is realized.
+When biochar is used to manage agricultural and forestry waste streams, a triple-win opportunity is realized.
+Next Reason